-1. Original, high-quality multimedia and analysis, aligned to content standards and geared toward secondary school educators for direct use in the classroom.
+1. Original, high-quality multimedia and analysis, aligned to content standards and geared toward high school school educators for direct use in the classroom.

 2. A site for both using and understanding news within the framework of media literacy and analysis; an inquiry-based exploration of major societal issues.

-3. A set of resources that leverage the breadth, scope and credibility of KQED News and its partner organization and that are intended to help educators “teach with the news” in the context of core high school subjects, including social studies, history, civics and English language arts.
+3. A set of resources that leverage the breadth, scope and credibility of KQED News and its partner organizations.
+The site is intended to help educators “teach with the news” in the context of core high school subjects, including social studies, history, civics and English language arts.

 4. Collections of content that aim to increase students’ critical engagement and interaction with the news, and that help encourage and facilitate youth digital media production and increased participation in civic dialogue.